Is there anything better than a homemade sourdough bagel? In our minds, nothing beats a good chewy, made from scratch bagel in the morning.

 Step 1 – Fermentation (Countertop)

-- Mix the salt, active sourdough starter, honey (or maple syrup), water and the first three cups of flour together within the kitchenmaid mixer.
-Utilize a wire whip attachment for the first part of this process before switching go the dough hook attachment.
+• Mix the salt, active sourdough starter, honey (or maple syrup), water and the first three cups of flour together within the kitchenmaid mixer.

 Step 2 – Bulk Ferment, Boil Bagels and Cook in Oven